 Nature.org: What one thing would you like to see corporations take away from their engagement with conservation organizations?

-Michelle Lapinski: We’d like for them to see the value of nature to their business, so that they continue to invest in conservation and in protection of the natural systems that sustain all life.
+I hope that they really come to see the value of nature to their business, so that they continue to invest in conservation and in protection of the natural systems that sustain all life.
 And make nature a strategic priority.